ChrisDoh100/Simple-Transformer-Implementation/readme.md

 that go beyond thr scope of just the original transformer and in to its variants like the reformer, Bert, GPT,Linformer etc.

 ## Blog
-I do plan on writing a blog on this project which will go much more in depth on some of the pitfalls of creating this project.
+I wrote a blog on this project which goes into much more detail on some of the challenges of training this model, you can find it [here](https://medium.com/@christopherdoherty14/how-not-to-train-your-transformer-7e63011a16eb)

-I'll link it here when its ready.